- One of the easiest ways to turn off the camera shutter and screenshot sound on an iPhone is to switch to the Silent Mode.

 - On iPhone/iPad with home button: Swipe up from the bottom edge of the screen to access the control center.

 - Now, use the volume slider to set the system volume to zero on your device.

-Well, that’s how you can click pictures without shutter sound on your iPhone and iPad.
-Personally, I prefer using the Silent switch to disable annoying system sounds (including the shutter sound), but using Live Photos and turning down system volume manually are both equally viable ways to clicking photos without camera sound.
+Well, that’s how you can click pictures without a shutter sound on your iPhone and iPad.
+Personally, I prefer using the Silent switch to disable annoying system sounds (including the shutter sound), but using Live Photos and turning down the system volume manually are both equally viable ways to click photos without camera sound.
 So, which method do you think you’ll use?
 Let us know in the comments.